jconorgrogan/Informational-Constructivism/01_Core_Axioms_and_Operators/categorytheory.md

 2. Rigorously prove key properties often associated with these operators, namely the **idempotence** of the stabilized self-modeling process and its **compositionality**.
 3. Demonstrate that the chosen categorical structure (reflective subcategories and idempotent monads) is the **minimal** standard structure required to capture these properties.

 This formalization aims to place these IC concepts on a solid mathematical foundation, enabling deeper analysis and integration with other formal systems.
+Future work aims to extend this to a full category ΔCat encompassing all three Δ-operators and their role in transforming observer states, potentially with Δ_gen introducing new structural capabilities or dimensions within the Generative Path Space.
+This full ΔCat is the target for isomorphism with FdHilb(ℂ).

 ## 2. Prerequisites & IC Context